 It’s important to pick a fitness-friendly theme.
 You probably don’t want to show a big box of donuts or a picture of someone lying in bed playing a games console.

 Again, your competitor research should give you a few ideas on potential design choices.
-On one hand, you want to stand out, but on the other you don’t want to stray too far from what a health-conscious audience would expect.
+On the one hand, you want to stand out, but on the other, you don’t want to stray too far from what a health-conscious audience would expect.